tobiasbriones/blog/cs/fp/math/geometry/design/draft/designing-the-angle-geometry-for-an-oriented-segment/index.md

 project of Canvas Play clearly and already wrote the new API for line segments, including the ADT for oriented segments.

+An **oriented segment** is a line segment defined by an angle and radius.
+This is an important standard of MathSwe since it optimizes the center, making it symmetric.
+For example, when you draw, your target point should be the center of the figure, and then scale it.
+Other definitions I like are valid transformations but non-primary.
+I like the "a line is defined by two points" definition.

+With the code and insights I've created, I can also unify all this together in Canvas Play (Java).

 I also created Haskell code for the line segments I mentioned in the [introductory article](#the-line-type-of-canvas-play).
 I'll leave the playground drafts here, as well, for the record.